-Table 14-21 provides the final sample sizes for each stage of sampling for each country.
-Table 16-7 provides the final number of respondents (with a final sampling weight).
+Tables 14.21a and 14.21b provide the final sample sizes for each stage of sampling for each country.
+Tables 16.7a and 16.7b provide the final number of respondents (with a final sampling weight).

-Table 14-21: Main Study selected sample sizes by sampling stage
+Table 14.21a: Main Study selected sample sizes by sampling stage - Round 1